 When in your WordPress site two or more plugins will crash with each other then it is called plugin conflicts.
 Not only plugins, but it can also happen between the themes and plugins or even with your one WordPress version.
 These conflicts can happen for many reasons.

-For finding this out you need to go through proper procedure.
+For finding this out you need to go through the proper procedure.
 But before that, you need to understand why these plugins conflicts happen in the first place.
 Now let’s discuss why it causes.

 Before knowing how to solve plugins conflicts in your WordPress site, you need to know why it occurs in the first place.
 Because by knowing this, you can avoid future plugin conflicts in your site.
 So, it is important to know why it happens.
 Reasons for your plugin conflicts are: